PHILADELPHIA REFLECTIONS

 The journey of Connecticut's invasion path into Pennsylvania has changed little in two centuries.
 But some pretty important history has since taken place along that route.

-Once Cornwallis surrendered to Washington at Yorktown, there emerged the usual reluctance of troops on both sides to get killed for a cause that was already settled.
-The British monarchy had experience with wars, and fully expected to exploit this trait of exhausted soldiers at the end of a long war.
-The colonies could neither be reconciled nor forcibly subdued, that was clear enough.
-What was not clear was how much national advantage might still be extracted from a peace conference, by bluffs and intransigence.
-Diplomats are long accustomed to such manipulation, but the new American nation only had Benjamin Franklin grown equal to it, representing Pennsylvania and Massachusetts with the British Ministry for several years.
-More than that, however, it seems to be a peculiarly American trait to quit before the last card is played.
-During the Nineteenth century, resisting that temptation came to be called, Character.
+ONCE Cornwallis surrendered to Washington at Yorktown in 1781, there emerged the usual reluctance of troops on both sides to get killed for a dispute that was already settled.
+The British monarchy had ample experience with wars and fully expected to exploit this trait of exhausted soldiers at the end of one.
+It was clear to the British the colonies could neither be reconciled nor forcibly subdued.
+What was not clear was how much national advantage might still be extracted from a peace conference.
+Bluffs and intransigence might still achieve what bayonets could not.
+Seasoned diplomats are accustomed to such manipulation, but the new American nation only had Benjamin Franklin grown equal to it, representing Pennsylvania and Massachusetts with the British Ministry for several years.
+Beyond that, however, a particularly American trait was emerging to quit the game before the last card is played.
+During the Nineteenth century, anticipating and resisting that irresolute temptation came to be called, Character.

 The American Revolutionary Army was seldom well-fed, never well armed.
-Hardly anyone expected a war lasting eight years, or the British regulars to be so brave and effective.
-Benedict Arnold had seemed like a perfect soldier, but had turned traitor at West Point.
+Hardly anyone expected a war lasting eight years, or the British regulars to be so mean and effective.
+Major General Benedict Arnold had seemed like our perfect soldier but turned traitor while in charge of a major defense position at West Point, New York.
 Conditions for wives and children at home were bad.
 And the Congress in Philadelphia was willing to inflate the currency, hold back soldiers' pay, pinch pennies on supplies.
-Individual colonies frequently promised to send more soldiers than they actually supplied.
+Other colonies frequently promised to send more soldiers than they actually supplied.
 Not that they were proud of themselves; they skulked.
-Surely, some state legislatures and representatives were better than others, but it is almost impossible to identify them.
-They all must have been somewhat complicit, or we would have heard of more of them denouncing each other.
-It must have been supremely painful for Washington to receive promises of troops and supplies that he privately doubted, and to assure his troops help was forthcoming.
-The inevitable disillusionment discredited him more than the Governors who put him in that position.
-The British troops surely shared the reluctance to get killed for war that was over.
-They partied and roistered in New York, but who knows what general in London might order a sudden attack on Washington at Newburgh, just to make overall defeat seem less humiliating.
+Surely, some state legislatures and representatives were better than others, but they are almost impossible to identify, now.
+They all must have been somewhat complicit, or we would have heard more of them denouncing each other.
+It must have been supremely painful for Washington to receive promises of troops and supplies that he privately doubted, and then to be obliged to assure his troop's help was forthcoming.
+Inevitable disillusionment discredited him more than the Governors who put him in that position.
+The British troops surely shared their enemy's reluctance to get killed for a war that was over.
+They partied and roistered in New York, but who knows what general in London might suddenly order an attack on Washington at Newburgh, just to make overall British defeat seem less humiliating.

 During sixteen months of this agony, Washington wrote many letters to state Governors, keeping them informed while asking for their help.
 The custodians of the Headquarters museum proudly show the various tables and chairs for his aides to translate French and Spanish, to make thirteen copies of just about everything, and careful files of all correspondence.
 Washington was an organized person, they say, or else his chief of staff was organized.
 Someone like Alexander Hamilton, perhaps.
 Out of all this headquarters communication system gradually emerged the system of Circulars.
-The General was in a position to see huge deficiencies in the government system for which he dedicated his life, and apparently grew haunted by the idea that all this suffering would be for nothing if the government which emerged was anything like what he was seeing.
+The General was in a position to see huge deficiencies in the government system for which he dedicated his life, and apparently grew haunted by the idea that all this suffering would be for nothing if the government which emerged was anything like what he was now seeing.
 His Circulars to the governors began to take on the style of outlining what kind of government the United States ought to have.
-It must for example, acquire federal power; the states must turn over more of their own power to the decisions of a single executive.
+It must, for example, acquire federal power; the states must turn over more of their own power to the decisions of a single executive.
 It must pay its debts; a mighty nation does not chisel its creditors.
-It must suppress the inclination to squabble and think the worst of each other.
+It must suppress the inclination to squabble and think the worst of one another.
+It must, in his phrase, be virtuous.

 And then he made a mistake.
-As a way of proving his sincerity, his lack of personal motive, he announced in advance that he was leaving public service forever.
+As a way of proving his lack of personal motive, he announced in advance he would be leaving public service forever.
 Today, every lame duck knows that's a bad idea, even when you mean it.
-And while he may have sincerely thought he meant it at the time, events show he really didn't mean it.
+And while he may have sincerely thought he meant it at the time, events show he really didn't.
 Although he probably didn't want to be indispensable, circumstances made him so.
 He discovered how little he knew of the technical details of government, and thus how much he needed James Madison's help.
-Washington lacked skill in managing finance; having depended on Robert Morris throughout the war, he at least needed Alexander Hamilton to handle a peaceful economy.
-But there was no running away from it; he discovered how much he overshadowed anyone else in demeanor, and so, how no one else would be able to persuade the others to cooperate.
-Franklin perhaps knew and privately doubted that even Washington could pull it off.
+Washington lacked skill in managing finance; having depended on Robert Morris throughout the war, he needed Alexander Hamilton at least to handle a peaceful economy.
+But there was no running away from the central issue; he would be forced to recognize how much he overshadowed anyone else in demeanor, and so, how unlikely it was that anyone else could bully others into cooperating.
+He was a great-souled person, in Aristotle's phrase.
+Franklin alone perhaps understood and privately doubted that even Washington could pull it off.
 Washington's Circulars were driving him straight toward seeking the Presidency he widely proclaimed he did not want and would not accept.
-And thereby threatening the one thing in life he prized more than any other: his word of honor to keep his promises.
+And thereby he threatened the one thing in life he prized more than any other: his word of honor to keep his promises.